Market Review - Second Quarter 2018

 Robert D. Umbro, Senior Investment Officer

-Jonathan K. Kelly, CPA, Wealth Management Advisor II
+Jonathan K. Kelly, CPA, Senior Wealth Advisor

 These facts and opinions are provided by the Cape Cod Five Trust and Asset Management Department.
 The information presented has been compiled from sources believed to be reliable and accurate, but we do not warrant its accuracy or completeness and will not be liable for any loss or damage caused by reliance thereon.
 Investments are NOT A DEPOSIT, NOT FDIC INSURED, NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY, NOT GUARANTEED BY THE FINANCIAL INSTITUTION, MAY GO DOWN IN VALUE.